mfuu/sortable-dnd/README.md

 // For each element in the set, get the first element that matches the selector by testing the element itself and traversing up through its ancestors in the DOM tree. closest(el: HTMLElement, selector: String, context: HTMLElement, includeContext: Boolean);

-// Get element's offet in given parentNode getOffset(element: HTMLElement, parentEl: HTMLElement);
+// Returns the "bounding client rect" of given element getRect(element: HTMLElement, relativeToContainingBlock: boolean, container: HTMLElement);

 // Add or remove one classes from each element toggleClass(el: HTMLElement, name: String, state: Boolean);